Skoda Octavia hatchback (2017 - ) review

 All Octavias have a decent level of equipment as standard, including an infotainment system with DAB radio and smartphone connectivity, controlled through an 8.0-inch touch-screen.
 SE models add cruise control and dual-zone air conditioning, while SE Technology cars have an upgraded infotainment system, adaptive cruise control and parking sensors both front and back, and Sportline has black headlining and sports seats.
 SE L models give you 17-inch alloy wheels, leather and Alcantara upholstery and full LED headlights, while the L&K variant includes a larger 9.2-inch infotainment screen, an upgraded sound system and 18-inch alloys.
 The vRS model has 18-inch wheels and red seams on the upholstery, while the vRS Challenge has Alcantara-covered sports seats and 19-inch wheels.

 You'll buy an Octavia because you want a well-made, practical and economical car at a competitive price.
-The Octavia may not set pulses racing, but it’s a very sensible choice that gives you a lot of car and kit for your money, and comes in enough varieties to suit most tastes and needs.
+The Octavia may not set everyone’s pulse racing, but it’s a very sensible choice that gives you a lot of car and kit for your money, and comes in enough varieties to suit most tastes and needs.
 An exceptional all-rounder.